Didgety/didgety.github.io/_pages/about.md

 ---
 Welcome to my portfolio site.

+[Projects](blog/) contains information about my work in a completed or semi-completed state.
+[Repositories](repositories/) contains links to my favorite projects source code.

 I am currently a Senior majoring in computer science and minoring in physics at the University of Vermont.

 My interests lie in distributed computing, quantum computing, networking, and [realtime graphical programming.](blog/2023/chladni_plate_simulation)